iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

 2. In the upper left corner of Dashboard homepage, click **Dashboard** > **+ Import**.

-3. Import `IOMesh-cluster-dashboard.json` file.
+3. Import the `IOMesh-cluster-dashboard.json` file.
 Once done, you will be able to see IOMesh storage on the dashboard.